-In 2022, the Group has set a target of maintaining or reducing the total GHG emissions intensity in 2023, using approximately 213.40 tCO2e per million quantities shipped in 2022 as the baseline.
-Although there is a slight increase in total GHG emissions, the Group achieved the target mainly due to the increase in quantities shipped by the Group, attributing to the relaxation of COVID-19 restrictions and the resumption of normal operations.
+In 2023, the Group has set a target of maintaining or reducing the total GHG emissions (Scope 1 and Scope 2) intensity in 2024, using approximately 58.35 tCO2e per million quantities shipped in 2023 as the baseline.
+The Group has not achieved the target due to the increased amount of electricity consumption, leading to an increase in both the energy indirect (Scope 2) GHG emissions and overall GHG emissions.

-The Group has set a target for 2023, aiming to maintain or reduce the GHG emissions intensity (for Scope 1 and Scope 2) year-on-year.
-In line with our ongoing commitment to emission reduction goals, the Group will continue to explore and consider various approaches, including but not limited to potential alignment with SBTi methodology, to set medium- to long-term targets in the future.
+The Group has set a target for 2024, aiming to maintain or reduce the GHG (Scope 1 and Scope 2) emissions intensity per million HKD revenue year-on-year.
+In line with our ongoing commitment to emission reduction goals, the Group has installed solar panels in 2024.
+The Group will continue to explore and consider various approaches, including but not limited to potential alignment with SBTi methodology, to set medium to long-term targets in the future.
 The Group has encouraged its sales team to reduce the number of overseas trips and meet customers via video conferencing to strive to achieve its emissions targets.
 In addition, the Group has adopted various energy-saving measures to strive to achieve its emission target.
 The relevant energy-saving measures are described in the section headed "Energy Efficiency".
 The Group will continue its commitment to reduce its GHG emissions and may also explore the feasibility to extend the coverage of Scope 3 emissions in the future.